Omega 3 fatty acids receive a lot of media attention and rightly so.

 Cardiovascular Health: The omega 3 fatty acids EPA and DHA have demonstrated numerous health benefits including lower rates of cardiovascular disease.

-The benefits of omega 3 fatty acids in the form of fish oil supplements have proven to be effective for cardiovascular health.
-Plus, major professional organizations (such as the American Heart Association) support the use of omega 3 fatty acids from fish or fish oil supplementation to prevent cardiovascular disease.
+The benefits of omega 3 fatty acids in the form of fish oil supplements have shown to be effective for cardiovascular health.
+Plus, major professional organizations (such as the American Heart Association) support the use of omega 3 fatty acids from fish or fish oil supplementation to help prevent cardiovascular disease.
 However, the cardiovascular benefits of krill oil remain unproven.⁸

 Chronic Inflammation: EPA and DHA have anti-inflammatory effects and play a role in oxidative stress.⁹ This works to improve cellular function through changes in gene expressions.